Six Simple Factors for Successful Goal Setting

-The first task in goal setting is to clearly visualize what you want to achieve.
-Spend time considering what you want and then burn this goal into your mind.
+The first task in goal setting is to clearly visualize what you want to achieve.You need to have a vision of what you really want.
+Spend time considering your goals and then burn them into your mind.
 Once there, the chances of success increase significantly.

 It has to be believable

 After conceiving a goal, your excitement runs high.
-You can see the thing you want to gain and with a large dose of enthusiasm you set out to get them.
+You can see the things you want to gain and with a large dose of enthusiasm, you set out to get them.

 It only takes one or two negative people to put doubt in your mind.
 An often inaccurate belief system kicks in and you start believing you can’t do it either.
-Old tapes play in your head; the tapes that say you are not worthy or smart enough to have what you want.
+Old tapes play in your head- the tapes that say you are not worthy or smart enough to have what you want.

 It must be achievable

 Successful goal setting is about achievement.
 The goals you set are intended to be achieved.
 To do so, be certain to make them achievable.
 This starts with being realistic.

-Even though you have conceived a goal and you believe in its value (and in yourself), now it’s time to be practical and put together a plan to attain it.
-The expression, “You can’t an elephant in one bite,” is especially true in the context of goal setting.
+Even though you have conceived a goal and you believe in its value (and in yourself), you have to be practical and put together a plan to attain it.
+The expression, “You can’t eat an elephant in one bite” is especially true in the context of goal setting.

 When an obstacle lands in your path, don’t be afraid to ask for help.
 Just as there are some negative people in your life, there are also well-meaning people who care about your success.
 Reach out to these people and allow them to be a positive, helpful influence.

 It must be measurable

 If you are a freelance writer, for example, a measurable goal might be something like, “I want to publish two articles in Vanity Fair and GQ by May 1.”

 In this example, the writer will know exactly when the goal is accomplished.
-Measurable goals not only provide direction; they also give closure so you will know when to move on to the next one.
+Measurable goals not only provide direction but they also give closure so you will know when to move on to the next one.

 It must be stated with no alternatives

 In war, when lives are at stake, there is no alternative to victory.
 Seldom is there the same life and death consequence in the business world, but the stakes can feel just as high sometimes.